Black Historical Figures

 However, there is a chance that at least one of his children survived and continued his trade.
 An Edward Blakemore, Silk Weaver was married in Stepney in 1614 when Reasonable Blackman’s son would have been 27 years old.

-If you’re interested in learning more about the Black Britons that have been part of British history then the below books are some of my favourites.
+If you’re interested in learning more about the Black Britons that have been part of British history then you find all my recommendations in the below link.